scott7/gistdb-as-a-service/client/README.md

 ## Token for GistDB Service

-When running the main.go application it will automatically create a bearer token that is valid for 6 hours.
-The web UI has a form that can be used to input a token manually if needed.
+When running the main.go application it will act as a proxy for the frontend application and create a bearer token each time automatically.
+The expiration for this is two minutes.
 This requires the env var JWT_PRIVATE_KEY with the base64 encoded private key contents for the main service bearer token.

 ## Authentication